 By the time that I decided I was going to study abroad in France for an academic year, I had been studying French for 8 years.
 My high school and university led me to believe that I had an advanced level of fluency in French speaking and overall comprehension.
 This impression that my French language skills were higher than they actually were led me to believe that after a year in Paris, I would be fluent in French.
 The fact that I heard this claim from numerous sources also helped to perpetuate this belief.
 However, when I arrived in Paris, I quickly realized that my level of French fluency was closer to intermediate than advanced.
 It took over four months of living and breathing French daily to get to a semi-advanced level.
 Even after over 11 months in Paris, I still wasn’t at complete fluency in French.
 But maybe that’s because of my definition of fluency.
 Read More

 Scotland is a great place to study abroad; the country boasts high caliber universities, rich history, thriving nightlife, and dramatic natural landscapes.
 And while it may not seem like the most exotic destination, if you are departing from America, there are many things you may learn studying abroad in Scotland, our across-the-pond neighbor.
-1. There… Read More
+Read More

 Interested in enhancing your skills, achieving a promotion or increasing your salary through volunteering?
 Don’t have the time to spend an entire semester abroad?
 Research a short-term volunteer abroad trip for this winter.
 These five trips showcase diverse locations and service projects.
 Read More